dustinpfister/blog_posts/_posts/js-array-length.md

 <!-- more -->

 ## 1 - javaScript array length basics

+For the most part array length in javaScript is a fairly simple and straight forward process, all Arrays and Array like objects have a length property.
+This length property is updated each time one or more elements are added to the array, as well as when they are removed as well when using an array prototype method like Array.pop.
+However there is a difference between length and what is often called count.
+More on that later on in this post, but for now lets cover the basics of array length in javaScript.

 So the element length of an array can often be obtained by just referencing the length property of an array like so.